 Water-Based or Oil-Based Polyurethane

 First, you will need to understand exactly what polyurethane is and how it is formulated.
 Polyurethane coatings, or varnish, is made up of polyurethane resins that are dissolved and carried by a liquid solvent.
 This basically forms a type of plastic in liquid form.
 When looking at the liquid base of polyurethane, there are two options: water or oil.
 Both of these produce very different products with unique polyurethane dry times.

 Water-based polyurethane is a safer and less toxic option.
+So you need less ventilation if you work with this type of poly.
 These products contain far fewer amounts of VOCs – that is if they contain any at all.
 Water-based products do not produce strong odors, and they are safer and easier to work with.
 Because water evaporates quickly, this type of polyurethane is much faster drying.
 The polyurethane cure time for water-based products is also lower because these finishes produce much thinner coatings.
 You will likely have to apply more coatings though – especially because water-based products are typically less durable.

 Oil-based polyurethane is a different story.
 Unlike water-based products, these finishes are applied slightly thicker.
 This thickness, combined with the oil composition, makes the polyurethane dry time significantly longer.
 However, you will achieve a stronger, more durable finish.
 Oil-based polyurethane can contain high levels of VOCs, and these products can be fairly harmful due to the many chemicals.
 Oil-based products also release a stronger odor.

 An important difference between these two types of polyurethane is their clarity.
 Both types of finish go on clear, but oil-based products will often yellow or darken over time.
 Water-based polyurethane generally maintains a better level of clarity over the years.